-The global consumer technology market is expected to expand by 15.4% in terms of value from 2015 and 2020 according to Future Market Insights (FMI).
+The global consumer technology market is expected to expand by 15.4% in terms of value between 2015 and 2020 according to Future Market Insights (FMI).
 In other words, the industry’s revenue is expected to represent 2,976.1 Billion US dollars over this period.

-This market – also called the consumer electronics market – refers to electronic, wearable and home devices.
+This market – also called the consumer electronics market – refers to electronic, wearable, and home devices.
 The electronic device segment is the biggest in terms of revenue.
 However, this segment is at its maturity stage meaning that its growth rate is expected to be lower and lower in the future.
-Electronic devices are products that have been around the market for years and are not considered as new anymore like smartphones, TV or laptops.
+Electronic devices are products that have been around the market for years and are not considered as new anymore like smartphones, TV, or laptops.

 Finally, the consumer technology market’s size also differs from region to region.
 For instance, the Asian market is expected to reach 31.3% of the global market shares in terms of revenue by 2020.
-Technology companies might consider the markets with the highest projected growth in order to take advantage of the favourable economic trend.
-In order to do so, it’s essential for businesses to use consumer technology translation to overcome the language barriers.
+Technology companies might consider the markets with the highest projected growth in order to take advantage of the favorable economic trend.
+In order to do so, it’s essential for businesses to use consumer technology translation to overcome language barriers.

 How to engage foreign audiences with your consumer technology offerings?